carlitos-esquer/monoriel/README.md

 which is in itself a fork from another rack project(rack-golem) into super simplistic but useful web mini-framework (MonoRiel (spanish) = monorail (english))

-there's no gem for now, but somewhere in time you will:
+gem updated and uploaded, now you can:

     sudo gem install monoriel